 During a prostate biopsy, a thin needle is inserted through the wall of your rectum and into the prostate to collect a sample of tissue.
 This may be repeated up to 12 times to take 12 separate samples.
 Most doctors will use a local anesthetic to numb the area, and blood may persist in the urine or semen for a few weeks after the biopsy.
 If the areas the doctor collected did not have cancer, a follow up biopsy might be performed.

-A prostate biopsy can cause bleeding, pain and infection.
+A prostate biopsy can occasionally cause bleeding, pain and infection.
 And it can lead to the diagnosis of clinically insignificant cancers that would never have been detected or caused any problems for the patients.

-Prostate MRI – A Less Painful and More Accurate Alternative
+Prostate MRI – A Non-Invasive Alternative

 MRI stands for magnetic resonance imaging.
 An MRI machine is essentially a large, powerful magnet.
 The machine uses magnetic and radio waves to produce detailed images of soft tissues and structures in the body, like the prostate.